newprojects-ai/lvnplus_apiV3/fyi.md

      - Test completions
    - Integrated subject mastery updates based on exam board subjects

-2. Gamification Events Added:
+#### Gamification Events Added

 - `TEST_START`: Logged when a test execution is created
 - `ANSWER_SUBMISSION`: Logged for each answer submission with correctness
 - `TEST_COMPLETION`: Logged when a test is completed with final score

 #### Rationale